Jianglin-Xia-Sustech-PhD/RSOBSO/README.md

 # RSOBSO
 Regime-Switching Online Bayesian Simulation Optimization (RSOBSO) Approach

-for the paper under review in INFORMS Journal on Computing
+for the paper under review in INFORMS Journal on Computing (IJOC)